Cats just love eating chicken! It can be a healthy part of any cat’s diet. But what about chicken bones?

 So, can cats eat chicken bones?
 Yes, but only raw bones.

-In fact, there are numerous health benefits of your cat doing so.
+In fact, there are numerous health benefits to your cat doing so.
 Just be sure to limit and observe their intake.
 Bones should not become meal replacements.
 They should only be used sparingly as snacks or occasional treats.